cutright/DVH-Analytics-Bokeh/README.md

 This code builds a SQL database of DVHs and various planning parameters from DICOM files (i.e., Plan, Structure, Dose).
-Since this code extracts data directly from DICOM files, and we intend to accomodate an array of treatment planning system vendors.
+Since this code extracts data directly from DICOM files, we intend to accomodate an array of treatment planning system vendors.

 This code is built upon these core libraries:
 * [pydicom](http://code.google.com/p/pydicom/) - Read, modify and write DICOM files with python code